JHQA/apiTest/README.md

 Add the file name to only run that specific test, such as 'Python3 -m unittest test_List.py'.

 -What are these tests?-
-Each file contains at least 5 general tests of a api endpoint, verifying the output.
-The suite could be used as a smoke test.
+Each file contains at least 5 general tests of an api endpoint, verifying the output.

 -Why unittest-
 With increased scope I would of opted for a more feature rich test framework, but as